Soy and breast cancer

 What is a moderate amount of soy?

-The American Institute of Cancer Research (AICR) defines a moderate amount of soy as "1-2 standard servings of whole soy foods such as tofu, soy milk, edamame, and soy nuts."
+The American Institute of Cancer Research (AICR) defines a moderate amount of soy as "1-2 standard servings daily of whole soy foods such as tofu, soy milk, edamame, and soy nuts."